odpi/egeria/open-metadata-implementation/user-interfaces/ui-admin-services/docs/user/configuring-ui-server-basic-properties.md

   This value is set to the server name assigned when the configuration is created.

 * **localServerType** - descriptive type name for the server.
 Again this is useful information for the administrator to understand the role of the server.
-The default value is "Open Metadata and Governance Server".
+The default value is "User Interface for the Open Metadata and Governance Server".

 * **organizationName** - descriptive name for the organization that owns the local server/repository.
   This is useful when the open metadata repository cluster consists of metadata servers from different